Skip to Content Facebook Feature Image

 The Trump administration has left the assistant secretary position in charge of Near Eastern Affairs vacant, along with key ambassadorships in the Middle East.
 Four of the five supervisors in the bureau have temporary titles.

 The current and former officials, some of whom asked for anonymity to discuss sensitive internal matters during an active conflict, paint a portrait of an understaffed government workforce struggling to execute the president’s agenda.
-Those who remain tell colleagues that their analysis, recommendations and advice go unheeded.
+Those who remain tell colleagues that their analyses, recommendations and advice go unheeded.

 The State Department vigorously disputed those assessments.